-Each nursing student is required to wear The College of New Jersey Department of Nursing uniform for specified clinical experiences.
+Each nursing student is required to wear TCNJ Department of Nursing uniform for specified clinical experiences.
 Students are to purchase the required uniform prior to entry into NUR 240 (Holistic Interventions Across the Life Span).
-Details concerning the purchase of the nursing student uniform and the TCNJ School of Nursing Dress Code can be found in the School of Nursing Undergraduate Student Handbook.
+Details about the purchase of uniforms and the Department of Nursing Dress Code can be found on the Department of Nursing web site.